qinqin-yu/sars-cov-2_genetic_drift/README.md

 Data from England used in analysis.

 ### simulations/
-Code and output of 3 types of simulations:
+Code and output of 4 types of simulations:
 - simulation_scripts/wf_simulation.py: Wright-Fisher simulations with observation step for validating the method
+- simulation_scripts/wf_simulation_dfe_successive_mutations.py: Wright-Fisher simulations with mutations drawn from a distribution of fitness effects used for testing the effect of balancing selection.
 - simulation_scripts/stochastic_seir_simulation/: Stochastic SEIR model for validating calculation of SEIR model effective population size
 - simulation_scripts/deme_simulations/: Simulations of deme structure for testing its effect on the effectie population size.